ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-19-git-basics-an-in-depth-look-at-essential-commands.md

 If your repository has a lot of commits, they will be paged based on the height of your terminal.
 To navigate and see more commits, just press space.

-### Conclusion
+### The journey continues
-I believe these are the most first commands that you can need using Git for the first time, and you will use them all the time.
+I believe these are the first commands you will need when using Git for the first time, and you will use them frequently.
+But this is not the end!
+Stay tuned because I will soon publish more posts about Git, covering additional commands.

-Stay tuned because I will publish more posts about Git as soon as possible covering more commands.
-Tell me in the comments your thoughts about this post.
-Is there another Git basic command that you believe is essential?
+Share your thoughts on this post in the comments.
+Is there another essential Git command you believe should be included?

 See you soon!